sztoor/model_serving/README.md

 * [new branch]      master -> master
 ```

-For further details visit following link:
+In case you want to learn more about Git Hooks, visit the following link:
 https://www.digitalocean.com/community/tutorials/how-to-use-git-hooks-to-automate-development-and-deployment-tasks

 3. Goto `/model-serving/ci_cd/development_server/` directory.
 The directory contains the `neural_net.py` python script.
 The script will train a model and generate new model files `model.h5` and  `model.json`.
-Now we will make changes in the model files, move them in the git repository, make a commit and than push these new model files in the running  production pipeline.
+Open the training script `neural_net.py`, make changes in the model, run the script, move them in the git repository, commit changes and then push new model files in the running production pipeline.

 - Run the script